Best Human Resources Software of 2026

 - What are the 3 types of HR systems?

-- Is CRM a HR software?
+- Who uses HR software?

-- How much does an HR system cost?
+- How much does HR software cost?